min2ha/ukwa-site/content/target/71770/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Labour backing a second referendum shows democracy is working beautifully

 Lauds the Labour Party's decision at its 2018 Conference to back a second referendum on Brexit as an example of democracy at work.